amgebauer/lnmmeshio/README.md

 * Make your changes and test changes.
 * Adapt version number in `setup.py`
+* Create a feature branch (best reference it with corresponding issue)
+* Create a merge request from feature branch
-* Push changes to Gitlab and set Tag to version number
+* Push changes to Gitlab and wait for the pipeline to pass
+* ask the merge into master
 * Create release using `python setup.py sdist`
 * Copy the newly created .tar.gz file in the PyPI directory

 # ToDo